StrayDogSyn/Orchestration/README.md

 ### This Course Is AI-Augmented

-This curriculum was designed through collaborative iteration between **Hunter Hall** (human instructor) and **Claude** (AI partner), demonstrating the exact paradigm we teach.
+This curriculum was designed through collaborative iteration between **Eric "Hunter" Petross** (human instructor, Applied AI Solutions Engineer) and **Claude** (AI partner), demonstrating the exact paradigm we teach.
 Every conversation, every refinement, every architectural decision exemplifies the organic human-AI evolution we want students to master.

 > *"This README is a living document.
 As we build, we learn.
 As we learn, we refine."*

+### About the Creator

+**Eric "Hunter" Petross** is the founder of **StrayDog Syndications LLC** and the **Second Story Initiative**—leveraging technology to bridge the "Digital Cliff" for justice-impacted individuals.
+As an Applied AI Solutions Engineer, he combines full-stack development expertise with a passion for creating meaningful social change through technology education and mentorship.

+*© 2025 Eric "Hunter" Petross | StrayDog Syndications LLC | Second Story Initiative*

 ---